 - May be subject to frequent maintenance depending on usage

-- Not as long lasting as a manual sewing machine
+- Not as long-lasting as a manual sewing machine

-They are the most advanced sewing machines and come with valuable features that have revolutionized the sewing experience.
+Computerized sewing machines are the most advanced type available and come with valuable features that have revolutionized the sewing experience.
 They are equipped with LED touch screens that help you select the required features.

 - Packed with various features like over 100 built-in stitch types for personalized sewing